fransua/SnapFlow/README.md

 ```
 This output can be parsed to generate commands with dependency rules.

-the script also generates a DAG representing the job dependency graph that looks like:
+The script also generates a DAG representing the job dependency graph that looks like:

 ```mermaid
 ---